researchsetup/researchsetup.github.io/researchmodel.md

 $$\left(\sum_{paper \in \mathbb{P}} E[Impact | paper]\right) > \tau$$

 Check back with me in a couple years to see if this panned out.
+-->

 ### <a name="thecrowd"></a>Following the Crowd

 Following the crowd means that the $Assumption\approx 1$.
 If this is the case, it usually means that many researchers are all aware of the problems to solve, and the desirable outcomes.

-In this setting, one hopes that your ability to collect $Evidence$ far exceeds others', so that you can out-execute others.
+If this is a rich, unexplored area, then there is no end to the diversity of impactful problems to work on in the area and it is a wonderful opportunity.
+However, if it is a relatively narrow area that everyone has been working on, then one hopes that your ability to collect $Evidence$ far exceeds others'.

 {:.example}
-It is PhD admissions season and seemingly every applicant wants to do deep learning.
+During the 2018 PhD admissions season, seemingly every applicant wants to do deep learning.
 Why?
 Because it's in the news (heavily marketed) and sounds exciting (the set of outcomes is perceived to be high).
-But if faculty are looking for candidates to help them maximize $Impact$, then how can you, as the PhD candidate, signal that you will be the maximizer?
+But if faculty are looking for candidates to help them maximize $Impact$, then how can you, as the applicant, signal that you will be the maximizer?
 Can you show superior evidence gathering?
 Or experiment design?
 Or Vision and Idea generation?

 ### <a name="hammer"></a>Hammers Without Nails